-Pi Sigma Alpha awards four McManus Washington Internship Scholarships annually to members participating in political science internship programs in Washington, DC, for either the summer term or fall semester.
+Pi Sigma Alpha awards five McManus Washington Internship Scholarships annually to members participating in political science internship programs in Washington, DC, for summer, fall, or spring semester.
 Each scholarship is $2,000.
 At least one of the scholarships is reserved for a member participating in a program of The Washington Center for Internships and Academic Seminars (TWC.)
-Nominations are due May 1.
-The recipients are announced by June 1.

-NOTE: The Washington Center for Internships and Academic Seminars(TWC) will also provide $2,500 toward housing costs for any of the 3 winners of the Pi Sigma Alpha intern scholarship who participates in a TWC internship program.
+NOTE: The Washington Center for Internships and Academic Seminars(TWC) will also provide $2,500 toward housing costs for one winner of the Pi Sigma Alpha intern scholarship who participates in a TWC internship program in each of the three season (spring, summer, and fall).
 The Washington Center, founded in 1975, is the largest full-time internship program in the nation’s capital, serving over 1500 students each year.
-Its housing is located in high-rise apartments in Northern Virginia and the District of Columbia.
-For further information, contact: The Washington Center, 3333 16th Street, NW, Washington, DC 20005. (firstname.lastname@example.org)
+For further information, contact firstname.lastname@example.org

 Each chapter is invited to nominate one candidate for the intern scholarship.
-A completed application package should be submitted to the National Office and must include one copy of each of the following:
+The candidate’s Chapter Advisor should send a completed application package to the National Office via email at email@example.com and must include one copy of each of the following:

 2. A statement by the candidate describing how a Washington Internship relates to his or her course of study or career plans.

 4. A letter of recommendation from the Chapter Advisor.
-If the candidate has not yet been initiated into the campus chapter, this letter must also confirm that s/he is eligible for membership in Pi Sigma Alpha and will be initiated on a date certain..
+If the candidate has not yet been initiated into the campus chapter, this letter must also confirm that s/he is eligible for membership in Pi Sigma Alpha and will be initiated on a certain date.

-Applications must be received by May 1.
-The recipients will be notified by June 1.
+The recipients will be notified by mid July.
 Funds will be awarded upon confirmation of the candidate’s acceptance by and enrollment in an internship program.

 At its Fall 2015 meeting, the Pi Sigma Alpha Executive Council accepted a proposal that modifies the award process for the McManus Scholarship to allow for $1000 in additional funding to two individuals awarded the prize who demonstrate financial need.